TheGaBr0/PlayTimeManager/Tutorials/join_streak_rewards.md

 ## 🎁 Reward Configuration Overview

 Each reward is tied to a specific join count (or a range of counts).
-When a player reaches that number of joins in their current streak (relative or absolute), the reward becomes available.
+When a player reaches that number of joins in their current relative streak, the reward becomes available.

 You can configure:
 - The **range of required joins** (e.g., `5-5` for the 5th join, or `5-10` for a reward spread across days 5 to 10).